Wadye17/cestrum-cli/README.md

 start client_2
 ```

-Additonally, may wish to print the abstract formula (again), or even the actual Kubernetes kubectl commands equivalent to the concrete plan,
+Additonally, one may wish to print the abstract formula (again), or even the actual Kubernetes `kubectl` commands equivalent to the concrete plan,
 by adding the `-a` (or `--abstract`) and `-k`(or `--k8s`) flags, respectively.

 ## Apply a Reconfiguration